dh4rt/Yelp_Analysis/README.md

 Finally, we exported the Santa Barbara subset into **Santa_Barbara_Yelps.csv**

-## Running the models
-1. use Santa_Barbara_Yelps.csv in models (smaller # of records)
-2. use new dataset created by pulliing 100k business records, 100k review records, and joining on business_id.
-(4/16/23)

 ### Pre-processing the data
 In order to run the review text through the model, we had to clean up the text.
 Regular expressions aided in making the text uniform: